All posts

 • MCP Apps Extension Specification - The official MCP spec for interactive UIs across all MCP hosts.

-• ext-apps SDK and Examples - The open-source SDK, reference implementation, and 15+ example apps (maps, 3D viewers, PDF readers, dashboards, and starter templates for React, Vue, Svelte, Preact, Solid, and vanilla JS).
+• ext-apps SDK and Examples - The open-source SDK (v1.1.2), reference implementation, and 15+ example apps (maps, 3D viewers, PDF readers, dashboards, and starter templates for React, Vue, Svelte, Preact, Solid, and vanilla JS).

 • MCP Apps Blog Post - The official MCP blog post announcing the MCP Apps extension.

-OpenAI’s own Apps SDK and the MCP Apps standard have converged.
+OpenAI’s own Apps SDK and the MCP Apps standard share the same foundation.
 OpenAI contributed elements of the Apps SDK to the MCP Apps spec, so building on MCP Apps gives you compatibility with ChatGPT and every other MCP Apps host.
 The MCP Apps in ChatGPT guide recommends building with MCP Apps standard keys and bridge by default, and only using window.openai when you need ChatGPT-specific features like file uploads, instant checkout, or host modals.

 Getting Started